Tommy0Storm/LRASection8/README.md

 - Print friendly pages generated with Paged.js
 - Works offline as a PWA

 Open `schedule8-masterpiece.html` in a modern web browser to begin.
+For an all-in-one page with no external dependencies, open `schedule8-offline.html`.